 Curtis McGrath was serving as an Australian Army combat engineer in Afghanistan in 2012 when he stepped on an improvised explosive device, causing multiple life-threatening injuries including the loss of his right leg above the knee and left leg below the knee.

-Despite fighting shock, blood loss and excruciating pain, it was Curtis, as the combat first-aid medic for his team, who instructed the soldiers around him on how best to perform first aid on his wounds.
-Incredibly, as he was being airlifted to safety he made a vow to his fellow soldiers that they would see him see him represent his country again, this time at the Paralympic Games in Rio.
+Although he was fighting shock, blood loss and excruciating pain, it was Curtis, as the combat first aid medic for his team, who talked his comrades through his own first aid.
+Incredibly, as he was being airlifted to safety, he made a vow to them that they would see him see him represent his country again – next time at the Paralympic Games.

-After 18 hours in an Afghani hospital, the New Zealand native was flown to a US air base in Germany where he was prepared by medical staff to fly the long haul journey home to Brisbane.
-He was then in hospital for a further six weeks and eight days.
+After spending 18 hours in an Afghan hospital, Curtis, a New Zealand native, was flown to a US air base in Germany where he was prepared by medical staff to fly the long-haul journey home to Brisbane.
+After landing in Brisbane, he was hospitalised for …Read More